ArslanSiraj-tech/nuxl-app/README.md

 ## NuXL

 - **Description:** NuXL is a dedicated software package designed for the analysis of XL-MS (cross-linking mass spectrometry) data obtained from UV and chemically crosslinked protein–RNA/DNA samples.
 This powerful tool allows for reliable, FDR-controlled assignment of protein–nucleic acid crosslinking sites in samples treated with UV light or chemical crosslinkers.
-It offers user-friendly matched spectra visualization, including ion annotations.[more](https://ssp2022.com/index.php/timetable/event/henning-urlaub/)
+It offers user-friendly matched spectra visualization, including ion annotations.
+- **Reference:** Welp, L. M., Sachsenberg, T., Wulf, A., Chernev, A., Horokhovskyi, Y., Neumann, P., ... & Urlaub, H. (2024).
+Chemical crosslinking extends and complements UV crosslinking in analysis of RNA/DNA nucleic acid-protein interaction sites by mass spectrometry. bioRxiv, 2024-08. [https://doi.org/10.1101/2024.08.29.610268]

 **powered by:**